 La Salle University – M.S. in Economic Crime Forensics

 Temple University – P.S.M. in Geographic Information Systems

 University of Delaware – Ph.D. in Criminal Justice

 Saint Joseph’s University – M.S. in Criminal Justice

-Charles A. Gallagher is professor and chair of the Sociology and Criminal Justice Department at La Salle University.
+Charles A. Gallagher is a professor in the Sociology and Criminal Justice Department at La Salle University.
 His research focuses on social inequality, race relations, and immigration and has published over 50 articles, reviews, and books on these topics.
 As a nationally recognized expert on race, immigration, and social inequality, Gallagher has given over 60 talks on these topics around the country, serves as an expert witness on civil rights cases, and is a frequent media source on these issues, appearing in the press, television and radio interviews over 100 times.
 He is currently writing a book on how institutions create self-reinforcing accounts of colorblind egalitarianism that serve to maintain, normalize, and reproduce racial inequality.
 In 2016, he was selected to serve as a Fulbright Scholar in the UK where he studied residents’ views on immigration.
 He also serves as Senior Fellow at Yale University’s Urban Ethnography Project.

 Beyond the Classroom

 92% of graduates are employed, volunteering full-time through service programs or pursuing additional education full time within one year of graduation.

 Ranked 34th in the North Region on U.S. News & World Report’s 2018 list of Best Colleges.